-This pain may go down the back, outside, or front of the leg.
-The symptoms may be caused by general compression or irritation of one of five spinal nerve roots that give rise to each sciatic nerve, or by compression or irritation of the left or right or both sciatic nerves.
-In addition to pain, there may be numbness, muscular weakness, pins and needles or tingling and difficulty in moving or controlling the leg.
+Sciatica (sciatic neuritis) is a set of symptoms including pain that may be caused by general compression or irritation of one of five spinal nerve roots that give rise to each sciatic nerve, or by compression or irritation of the left or right or both sciatic nerves.
+The pain is felt in the lower back, buttock, or various parts of the leg and foot.
+In addition to pain, which is sometimes severe, there may be numbness, muscular weakness, pins and needles or tingling and difficulty in moving or controlling the leg.
 Typically, the symptoms are only felt on one side of the body.
 Pain can be severe in prolonged exposure to cold weather.

-If you know or think you are suffering from Sciatica please make an appointment to see one of our specialists HERE.
+If you know or think you are suffering from Sciatica please make an appointment to see one of our specialists HERE